Conducting a Successful Communication Audit

 Step 2: Assemble Your Team

-Gathering critical stakeholders from various departments is key to a comprehensive communication audit.
+Gathering critical stakeholders is key to a comprehensive communications audit.

 • Involve Critical Stakeholders (Communications, PR, Customer Service)

 An effective communication audit involves key stakeholders across multiple functions.
-Include representatives from communications, PR, marketing, and customer service.
+Include representatives from communications, PR, marketing, and human resources.
 Their insights are invaluable for understanding the nuances of current communication practices throughout your business.

 • Engage Employees at All Levels for Diverse Perspectives